-On Thunkable, you get to pick and choose which features - which we call components - go into your app.
+On Thunkable, you get to drag & drop which features - which we call components - go into your app.

 Some features you can see.
 Let's call these features visible components.
-Examples include buttons, loading icons and images.
+Examples include buttons, loading icons, and images.

-Visible components can be styled by size, text, space and location.
+Visible components can be styled by size, text, space, and location.

 When adding visible components into your app, please note that they can only exist on one screen at a time.
 For example, if you want to add a button to three different screens, each screen will require its own button.

 They often relate to your app's functionality, and are quietly running in the background.
 When you add an invisible component to your app, that component can work on any screen.

 Components are organized into 10 different categories.
-For a more detailed description of each category, and an outline of the components they contain, click on one of the pages below.
+For a more detailed description of each category and an outline of the components they contain, click on one of the pages below.

-In the top left of your screen, just below your project name, is the component tree.
-This is an list of the visible and invisible components that are in your app.
+The component tree can be found at the top left corner of your screen, just below your project name.
+The component tree contains a list of the visible and invisible components in your app.